-Courses taken from other accredited institutions with a grade of "C-" or higher may be accepted for transfer credit, provided they are comparable to courses in the student's program at Arizona Christian University.
+Courses taken from other accredited institutions with a grade of "C" or higher may be accepted for transfer credit, provided they are comparable to courses in the student's program at Arizona Christian University.
 Pass/fail courses will not be considered for transfer credit, except in cases where the issuing institution does not give alphanumeric grades.
-In those cases, the registrar's office will review them on a case-by-case basis.
-In addition, remedial/developmental courses will not be considered for transfer credit.
+In those cases, the registrar's office will review on case-by-case basis.